State Dept Holding Foreign Leaders' Messages to Biden

 Dozens of messages have been received, but Biden’s team is eschewing official State Department channels to communicate with foreign leaders, per the report.

-Also, foreign leaders are working about normal State Department channels, communication with Obama-era holdovers to get messages and communicate with the Biden transition team, per the report.
+Also, foreign leaders are working around normal State Department channels, communicating with Obama-era holdovers to get messages to the Biden transition team, per the report.

 “They would prefer to be using the State Department resources,” a source told CNN.

-The State operation center offers translation and logistical support, but as the report notes, President Donald Trump did not use those resources himself during his own transition, doing most of the work from his own properties at Trump Tower in New York City and his resort in Bedminster, N.J.
+The State operation center offers translation and logistical support, but as the report notes, Trump did not use those resources himself during his own transition, doing most of the work from his own properties at Trump Tower in New York City and his resort in Bedminster, New Jersey.

 “It was helpful to have State ops place the calls and to provide translation services, and we were grateful for the cooperation from the Bush administration for making that happen,” Obama transition official Denis McDonough told CNN.